MINDS-i/Drone-Tests/README.md

 # Drone-Tests
 Holds tests for MINDS-I-Drone project

-to run tests, use "scons -s"; to rebuild, use "scons -c" first
+to run tests, use "scons -s"; to rebuild, use "scons -c" first; to build and run a single test using "scons only=filename"

 An avr emulator and test runner based on the simavr project gets compiled to
     "testRunner"